 To work on your deep breathing abilities, consider practicing meditation each day.
 Doing so will cause you to focus on deep breaths and how your body feels when you take them.
 There are still, unfortunately, some negative stigmas surrounding meditation.
 You don’t need to sit a certain way or do any “strange” chants for it to be effective.
 Instead, follow a simple process of sitting in a quiet room, closing your eyes, and focusing solely on taking a few deep breaths while you clear your mind.
 It’s a simple solution that can make a big difference in how you feel on the trail.

 Don’t Push It

 One of the biggest mistakes you can make as a hiker is not listening to your body.
 If you push yourself too far, you could easily end up with an injury or put your health at risk.
-You also won’t enjoy hiking as much and might even end up resenting it if it’s causing you pain or discomfort.
+You also won’t enjoy hiking as much and might even resent it if it’s causing you pain or discomfort.
 If you know something is wrong, you’ll probably end up getting help from someone, which is exactly what you should do to stay safe.
 But, if you’re seeking outside help from a doctor or sports therapist, make sure to be your own advocate by:

 - Educating yourself on your health